skyemk/Batch-Word-PDF-Creator-With-Data-From-CSV/README.md

-# 📄 Automated Document Generation & Conversion
+# Automated Document Generation & Conversion

-A vibe-coded Python project — plug in your data, hit run, and let the docs generate themselves 😌

 This project automates the creation of personalized Word documents (`.docx`) from a template using data from a CSV file.
 It can also optionally convert those documents to PDF based on a simple boolean flag — powered by **LibreOffice (headless)**.